DAVID J. WILLIS ATTORNEY

 Foreclosure is the involuntary transfer of property from a borrower, usually to the lender.
 But what about relinquishing property voluntarily and unilaterally?
-Since a lender cannot be forced to foreclose (and many lenders drag their feet) an option may be for the owner to unilaterally deed the property to the lender and walk away.
-It may be more cost effective to let an underwater property go and instead direct resources to profitable investments, a cheaper housing alternative, or toward paying off homestead-exempt assets.
+Since a lender cannot be forced to foreclose (and some lenders drag their feet) an option may be for the owner to unilaterally deed the property to the lender and walk away.
+It may be more cost effective to let an underwater or underperforming property go and instead direct resources to profitable investments, a cheaper housing alternative, or toward paying off homestead-exempt assets.

 Effects of Foreclosure

 So what are the potential benefits of a unilateral DIL?
-To answer, one must examine and weigh the negative after-effects of foreclosure.
+To answer, one must consider the alternative and examine the negative after-effects of foreclosure.
 These include adverse credit impact for seven or more years; the potential for a deficiency lawsuit by the lender; and the prospect that the IRS will deem the deficiency amount to be ordinary income taxable to the borrower.
 That could be a whopping number (deficiencies in the $100,000 range are not uncommon) and the borrower must take that amount as ordinary income all in one year.
 For an investor, the IRS consequences may be the worst aspect of the foreclosure process.

 In 2008 Congress made homestead deficiencies exempt from the deemed-income problem, but that does not help investors who may be looking at numerous underwater investment properties.